-This article explains how to understand your Session Unit usage displayed in your Usage and History Dashboard.
-The Session rate card in this article will help you determine how many Session Units your tests will consume.
-For further guidance on managing Session Units when planning your tests, check out our course on Managing and Using Your Flexible Usage-Based Plan.
+This article explains how customers on the Flex plan should interpret their testing capacity usage reports displayed in the Usage and History Dashboard.
+The Session Rate Card shows how many Session Units different tests will consume.
+For further guidance on managing your testing capacity when planning your tests, check out our course on Managing Admin Controls on the UserTesting Flex Plan and read our article on Guidance for Admins on the Flex Plan.

 What is the Session Rate Card?